flybywiresim/docs/docs/pilots-corner/a32nx-briefing/a32nx_api.md

 [Clickable Flight Deck](flight-deck/index.md){ .md-button }

 !!! note ""
     The below table might lag behind the current developments of the A32NX.
 It is based on the A32NX Development version and we try to keep it updated as best as possible.
+Some variables/events are only available in the Experimental version of A32NX and are marked as such.

-    If you find any errors please report them on our [:fontawesome-brands-discord:{: .discord } - **Discord**](https://discord.gg/flybywire){target=new} in the **#support** channel.
+    If you find any errors please report them on our [:fontawesome-brands-discord:{: .discord }
+    - **Discord**](https://discord.gg/flybywire){target=new} in the **#support** channel.

 Find the complete list of Custom Event and Custom LVARS of the A32NX: